ClementNerma/Rave/docs/master.md

 Welcome to _The Master Book_, an exhaustive tutorial for the SilverNight programming language.

+**WARNING:** Before starting to read this book, please remind that this is still a work in progress.
+This document is subject to major changes, and some features may be added / remade / removed at anytime.
+Besides, the language is not usable yet - it is not possible to compile or interpret it.
+This is only a preview document, presenting many of the language's aspects in order to get a global overview of its features.

 The SilverNight language has been created starting from a simple idea: today, if you want to write a low-level program, you have to develop it using a low-level language that will be complex.
 On a side, languages like C are easy to learn but hard to master, with many potential causes of errors at runtime ; while on the other side "safe" languages like Rust are more stable but heavier to use and even to learn.
 Besides, if you want to develop a web application, you will have to use JavaScript, which is a completely different language.
 And if you want to create an Android application, that's also another language.
 Mastering several rich languages like C, Java, JavaScript and Swift (for iOS) at once is difficult.

 Besides, low-level languages have many downsides, like the requirement to type explicitly every single entity and constant.
 Also, they aren't safe, with many bugs being caused by their native features like the `NULL` pointer, references to any memory adress, or the very common undefined behavior.
 On Rust's side, we have a great safety that prevents such errors, but it's a lot more complicated to learn and master when you are not used to its specific concepts.